decred/dcrdocs/docs/faq/proof-of-stake/general.md

 #### **1. What is Decred's Proof-of-Stake system?**

 The Proof-of-Stake (PoS) system allows holders of Decred to have a say in the governance of the currency.
-It aims to take full control away from the miners and allow the users to have a voice.
+It aims to give users a voice alongside the miners.
 In order to participate, users can purchase "tickets", which enter a lottery pool.
 Every block 5 tickets are chosen from the PoS ticket pool.
 If at least 3 of those validate the previously mined block, the newly mined block is added to the chain, and both PoW miners and PoS stakers are paid.
 If the block is not validated by the PoS stakers the PoW miners do not get paid, but the PoS stakers do.
 This is to incentivize PoW miners to mine according to the wishes of the PoS stakers.